full-stack-journey/rebuilding-theguardian-html-css/README.md

 # The First Step

-The first step of my full stack journey is to learn the ins and outs of HTML and CSS.
+The first step of my full stack journey is to learn the ins and outs of HTML, CSS, and JavaScript.

 ## The Goal